lve-org/lve/README.md

   </p>
 </div>

+### What is LVE Repository?

+The goal of the LVE Repository is to create a central place where community can document and track language model vulnerabilities and exposures (LVEs).
+We consider LVEs in various categories such as `trust`, `privacy`, `reliability`, `responsibility`, `security`.
+The main purpose of documenting LVEs is to raise awareness and help developers better understand vulnerabilities of the models they use, which will lead to the improvements in safety of future models.

+LVE Repository goes beyond anecdotal evidence and moves towards the traceability of LVEs.
+The vulnerabilities are logged in the form of concrete runs of test cases with parameters that trigger the vulnerability.

 ### Browsing the LVE repository

 The LVE repository is organized into different categories, each containing a set of LVEs.
 All LVEs are stored in the `tests/` directory.
 LVEs are grouped into different categories, like `trust`, `privacy`, `reliability`, `responsibility`, `security`.